awsdocs/amazon-redshift-developer-guide/doc_source/producer-cluster-admin.md

    You can only grant permissions to one data consumer in a GRANT statement\.

-   Cluster superusers and the owners of datashare objects or users that have SHARE privilege on the datashare can add consumers to or remove consumers from a datashare\.
+   Cluster superusers and the owners of datashare objects, or users that have SHARE permissions on the datashare, can add consumers to or remove consumers from a datashare\.
 To do so, they use GRANT USAGE or REVOKE USAGE\.

    You can also use the Amazon Redshift console to add or remove data consumers for datashares\.
 For more information, see [Adding data consumers to datashares](add-data-consumer-console.md) and [Removing data consumers from datashares](remove-data-consumer-console.md)\.